 Recent global meta-analyses have shown diversification of cash crop rotations (Weisberger et al. 2019) and use of CCs (Osipitan et al. 2018) can offer weed suppression in a range of production systems.
-However, the maize-soybean production system production ubiquitous in the US Corn Belt merits specific consideration, as context-specific analyses can offer insights not accessible when global scopes are considered.
-For example, a state-specific synthesis paper found grasses and broadleaf CCs were equally and significantly weed-suppressive in their production systems (Baraibar et al. 2018), in contrast to results from a world-wide meta-analysis that found grass CCs were not effective at reducing either weed biomass or density (Osipitan et al. 2018).
+However, the maize-soybean production system, ubiquitous in the US Corn Belt, merits specific consideration, as context-specific analyses can offer insights not accessible when global scopes are considered.
+For example, a state-specific synthesis paper found that weed-suppression of grasses and broadleaf CCs were roughly of equal magnitude in their production systems (Baraibar et al. 2018), in contrast to results from a world-wide meta-analysis that found grass CCs were not effective at reducing either weed biomass or density (Osipitan et al. 2018).
 Specific environmental and agronomic conditions in the US Corn Belt may constrain CC establishment and biomass production, which in turn may affect CC performance relative to weed management.
 Additionally, while cash crop diversification offers higher weed suppression in no-till systems (Weisberger et al. 2019), to our knowledge the effect of system tillage on CC weed suppression has not been examined for the Corn Belt.
-Large questions also remain about how CC interactions with the cash crop can affect weed suppression (e.g. termination-to-planting gaps, crop residue).
+Questions also remain about how CC interactions with the cash crop can affect weed suppression (e.g. termination-to-planting gaps, crop residue).
 Finally, CC weed research employs varying methodologies, and it is unclear how these can affect results and interpretation.

-Region-specific analyses also provide more specific and useful approximations of CC biomass necessary to suppress weeds.
-Estimates from the North-eastern US suggest that CC biomass necessary to provide weed control equivalent to that of herbicides requires in excess of 5 Mg ha-1 (Mischler et al. 2010; Mirsky et al. 2013).
-Similar recommendations are currently unavailable for the Corn Belt.
-More-over, previous reviews of literature and multi-year trials have produced wide ranges in CC production estimates for this region (Snapp et al. 2005; Silva 2014; Kaspar and Bakker 2015).
-While process-based models have been used to explore agronomic and environmental questions in the US Corn Belt, none have used these tools to verify the feasibility of achieving adequate CC biomass for a meaningful threshold of weed suppression (Basche et al. 2016; Martinez-Feria et al. 2016).
+Region-specific analyses can also provide more precise and refined information on CC management targets to effectively suppress weeds.
+For example, data from studies conducted in the Northeastern US suggest that CC biomass in excess of 5 Mg ha-1 is required at termination to provide weed control equivalent to that of herbicides (Mischler et al. 2010; Mirsky et al. 2013).
+Similar recommendations are currently unavailable for the maize-soybean systems of the Corn Belt.
+Moreover, previous reviews of literature and multi-year trials have produced wide ranges in CC production estimates for this region (Snapp et al. 2005; Silva 2014; Kaspar and Bakker 2015), and it is unknown whether consistently achieving these high biomass levels in the Corn Belt is even feasible under the limited growth period available for CC growth before cash crop planting.
+Process-based simulation models have been used to explore agronomic and environmental questions in the US Corn Belt(Basche et al. 2016; Martinez-Feria et al. 2016), but no studies have applied these tools to verify the feasibility of achieving adequate CC biomass for a meaningful threshold of weed suppression.

-To begin to address these research gaps we conducted a meta-analysis to understand the impact of (i) experimental design, (ii) environmental growing conditions, and (iii) managerial choices on CC weed control in maize-soybean systems in the Corn Belt.
-Additionally (iv), we sought to identify Corn Belt-specific CC biomass targets for providing significant weed suppression and, using a process-based model (SALUS; CITE), to evaluate the feasibility of achieving these statistically-determined targets.
+To address these research gaps, we synthesized data from published literature studies on weed-control by CCs in the maize-soybean systems of the US Corn Belt.
+Our objectives were to 1) examine factors that may influence CC weed effectiveness, including (i) experimental design, (ii) environmental growing conditions, and (iii) management choices; 2) identify CC biomass targets for providing significant weed suppression in the Corn Belt; and 3) evaluate the feasibility of achieving these targets under the current climate.

 Methods